wanghaisheng/responsive-landing-page-starter/content/blog/en/how-vonage-communications-apis-enable-21st-century-retail-experiences.md

 ## The Perfect Storm of Challenges for Retailers

-Before we look at the solution, let’s look at the seriousness of the situation for Retail as an industry.
-A few years ago, the Director of a leading North American retailer sent an alarmed email to his fellow board members: "We are in deep trouble".
+Before we look at the solution, let’s look at the seriousness of the situation for retail as an industry.
+A few years ago, the director of a leading North American retailer sent an alarmed email to his fellow board members: "We are in deep trouble".
 He had just been to one of the stores and noticed a number of shoppers walking around with their phones and seemingly taking pictures of the merchandise.
 Puzzled, he asked a few of them what they were doing.

 They were actually using their phones to read the bar codes, check out the item prices at a rival online store, and complete purchases on their phones.
 That effectively meant the brick-and-mortar retailer was serving as the showroom for the online competitor!
 This phenomenon, called “showrooming”, meant each retailer was now sitting on real estate assets that it was no longer exclusively benefiting from.